 How to Find Economy Web Specials

 Unfortunately, American doesn’t make these deals easy to find.
-While Delta often advertises some of its SkyMiles deals and flash sales, American hasn’t followed suit – yet.
+While Delta often advertises some of its Delta SkyMiles flash sales, American hasn’t followed suit – yet.

 That means you just have to search for the best deals.
 Start by using American’s older award search, which is far more powerful and also easily displays these discounted sales.
 Just enter in the flights you’re hoping to score a deal on, and cross your fingers.